salahamassi/AppRouter-UIKit/README.md

 ## More options

 * `RouteFactory` Class
- 	* This class help you to create a route directly without create a new file (if your screen compsition is too simple witout any details).
+ 	* This class help you to create a route directly without create a new file (if your screen compsition is too simple without any details).
 ```swift
  let simpleRoute: RouteFactory<SimpleViewController> = RouteFactory.createRoute(navigateType: .push)
  router?.navigate(to: simpleRoute)